- A new study indicates that most millennials engage with news every day, and Facebook is increasingly the place they get it

-Well according to a recent study from the American Press institute, millennials actually devote a significant amount of time to staying informed, and take some nuanced paths to doing so.
+Well according to a recent study from the American Press Institute, millennials actually devote a significant amount of time to staying informed, and take some nuanced paths to do so.

 69% of millennials check in on the news at least once a day.
 Only email and the weather rank as more frequent activities for millennials.

 The study consistently finds that Facebook is increasingly a primary source of news consumption for millennials, even if it’s not the primary reason they visit Facebook (seeing what their friends are up to is still their chief intent).
 Twitter, often thought of more as a news source than Facebook, lags behind.